-This easy smoked lamb roast is great for entertaining or a special family weekend dinner.
+This easy smoked lamb roast, also called a leg of lamb, is great for entertaining or a special family weekend dinner.
 It’s healthy, quick to prepare and simple to cook on the smoker.
 It’s also Whole30, low carb/keto, gluten-free and paleo, so no matter who’s at your dinner table, everyone will enjoy!
 Seasoned to perfection with spices already in your pantry, this boneless lamb roast is juicy and full of flavor with very little hands on time!

 Smoked Lamb Ingredients